Varg Vikernes: Writing

 In late 1994, while in prison, Vikernes wrote a Norwegian-language book called Vargsmål ("Varg's Speech").
 Vikernes has said he wrote Vargsmål to defend himself against the media.
 According to Lords of Chaos, Vargsmål became available on the Internet for some time in 1996 but not in a printed form.
 In 1997, a Norwegian publisher released a paperback edition of the book; its publication was financed by Vikernes's mother, Helene Bore.
 As of 1999, Vargsmål was being sold by the Nazi organization Heathen Front via its website.

-In 1998 he wrote a book called Germansk Mytologi og Verdensanskuelse ("Teutonic Mythology and Worldview") that was published by Cymophane in 2000.
+In 1998, he wrote a book called Germansk Mytologi og Verdensanskuelse ("Teutonic Mythology and Worldview") that was published by Cymophane in 2000.

 In 2011, Abstract Sounds Books published Vikernes's English book entitled Sorcery and Religion in Ancient Scandinavia, about the religious practices of Scandinavian peoples, particularly during the Stone Age and Bronze Age.
-According to a review from the music blog Heathen Harvest, the book rejects accepted academic theories, instead focusing on Vikernes's speculation and personalized story-telling.
+According to a review from the music blog Heathen Harvest, the book rejects accepted academic theories, instead focusing on "Vikernes's speculation and personalized story-telling".

 By late 2003, Vikernes had begun writing articles for Burzum.org, which became the official Burzum website.
 He also wrote for his personal blog, Thulean Perspective, which was set up in January 2013.
 The website Ancestral Cult was created by him and his wife.

 Vikernes has self-published a tabletop role-playing game named MYFAROG (Mythic Fantasy Role-playing Game).
 In 2019, he announced that the upcoming ambient album of Burzum, Thulêan Mysteries, was also intended as background music for the game.
+The game has been criticized for its overcomplicated rule set as well as racist references; there are multiple nonplayable enemy races collectively referred to as Koparmenn ("copper men") who are described as filthy and animalistic, and presumably represent non-Europeans.